Use public transport during the day and private transport by night

 Keep copies, not originals, of important documents with you

-It’s always a good idea to keep a copy of your passport and visa/tourist card with you at all times.
-However, instead of carrying the original which could cause some serious problems at either the airport or immigration if one of them goes astray, just take a decent quality photocopy instead.
+It’s always a good idea to keep a copy of your passport and visa with you at all times.
+However, instead of carrying the original, which, if lost, could cause some serious problems at airport immigration, just take a decent-quality photocopy instead.
 If anyone asks to see your documents at any point (unlikely, but it sometimes happens), show them the photocopy and explain the original is at your hotel.